Ken-Ikram-Ali/api-calls/README.md

 This repository is licensed under the [MIT License](LICENSE).

 Thank you for using the Kendis API utilities.
 For further assistance, feel free to contact us or raise an issue in this repository.
-# API Calls for Program Board Items in Kendis

-This repository provides examples of how to use the Kendis API for retrieving program board items, metadata for sprints, teams, and statuses.
-Follow the examples below to interact with the Kendis API effectively.